isaacnmm/pestpolicy-hugo2XX/content/posts/what-happens-if-you-dont-paint-over-primer/index.md

 Apart from being used as a sealer and adhesion booster, primer works as a primary paint layer  it works as an undercoat and thus improves surface strength for subsequent paint coat applications.
 Unprimed surfaces demand more paint coats than primed surfaces  this is due to the fact that the first paint layer is used as a primer (not a primer), while the rest of the paint layers adds to stickiness until the required finish is attained.
 Since finish paint doesnt contain a primer composition, more paint coats are needed to attain intended quality results.
-Therefore, its more expensive to paint over an unprimed surface than painting over a primed surface.�See Also:
+Therefore, its more expensive to paint over an unprimed surface than painting over a primed surface.See Also:
 Primer for Rusted Metal
 .
 ## How to Prime Surface for Painting